 TRAVEL WITH TODDLERS: 7 Best All-Inclusive Resorts for Families with Toddlers

-One of the best family resorts in the U.S., DreamMore features an indoor and outdoor pool complex, a full-service spa, a family activities center, and a farmhouse-style restaurant.
-Family-style guest rooms include a king-size bed for the parents and twin bunk beds for the kids, or a two-room suite with bunk beds in a separate sleeping room.
+One of the best family resorts in the U.S., DreamMore has a pretty and family-friendly indoor and outdoor pool complex, a family activities center with offerings and events that change regularly, a full-service spa, and a farmhouse-style restaurant.
+Family rooms include a king-size bed for the parents and twin bunk beds for the kids, or a two-room suite with bunk beds in a separate sleeping room.

-Located right next to the Dollywood Theme Park, DreamMore guests enjoy complimentary transportation and other theme park perks.
-And once you’ve stayed at DreamMore, you can return for a new experience at the brand-new Dollywood’s HeartSong Lodge and Resort not too far away.
+With its primo location right next to the Dollywood Theme Park, DreamMore guests also get complimentary transportation and other theme park perks to the park.
+Once you’ve had the full DreamMore experience, you can return for a second stay at the newer Dollywood’s HeartSong Lodge and Resort.

 Hershey, Pennsylvania

-Even this family hotel’s spa embraces its sweet side with treatments like a cocoa facial or massage.
-Hotel guests can also visit the 23-acre Hershey Gardens, learn the history of the beloved chocolate bar at The Hershey Story museum, and get preferred pricing for a visit to ZooAmerica North American Wildlife Park.
-There’s also Milton’s Ice Cream Parlor and its spectacular custom ice cream creations.
+Even the spa embraces its sweet side with spa treatments like a cocoa facial or massage.
+(The spa has services for teens as well.)
+Hotel guests can also visit the 23-acre Hershey Gardens, learn the history of the chocolate bar at The Hershey Story museum, and get preferred pricing for a visit to ZooAmerica North American Wildlife Park.
+And for the cherry on top of this chocolate-themed family resort, head to Milton’s Ice Cream Parlor and dig into a spectacular custom ice cream creation.

 Orlando, Florida

-I love the vibe at Loews Royal Pacific Resort, which hearkens back to a time when turboprop planes brought world travelers to distant Polynesian isles.
-But this 21st century adventure leads to rooms with views of Universal’s two Florida theme parks, Universal Studios Florida and Universal’s Islands of Adventure, home to The Wizarding World of Harry Potter and countless other theme park attractions.
-(Don’t miss our comprehensive Harry Potter theme park guide if you go.)
+I love the vibe at Loews Royal Pacific Resort, which hearkens back to a time when turboprop planes brought world travelers to distant South Seas isles.
+But this modern resort is pure 21st century nestled next to Universal’s two Florida theme parks, Universal Studios Florida and Universal’s Islands of Adventure, home to The Wizarding World of Harry Potter and countless other theme park attractions.

 SUNSHINE STATE: 7 Unique Things to Do in Florida with Kids